soupi/learn-haskell-blog-generator/src/06-errors_and_files.md

 # Handling errors and multiple files

-We have left an unimplemented function last chapter, and there are a few more things left for us to do to actually call our program a static blog generator.
+We left an unimplemented function last chapter, and there are a few more things left for us to do to actually call our program a static blog generator.
 We still need to process multiple files in a directory and create an index landing page with links to other pages.